How Automation Tools Help Making a Patent Monetization Strategy

 Let’s understand how.

 Assume you have a portfolio of 1000 patents.
-Now in order to analyze the portfolio manually you require a large number of resources.
-However, automation tools can do that in the matter of few hours.
+Now in order to analyze the portfolio manually, you require a large number of resources.
+However, automation tools can do that in a matter of a few hours.
 Further, you can fine-tune it to get additional insights to make informed decisions.

 Still confused?
 Well, below I have seven examples that can help you drive the point home:

 1. Get Ranks of Your Patents to Spot the Gems in the Portfolio

 Ranking your patent can help you spot the potential revenue-generating assets.
 Consider the below image, for example, from one of our automation tools Patent Ranking Engine which is free to use.

 It assigns a rank to each patent of a portfolio which gives you an idea of the quality of a portfolio.
 Lower the rank, stronger will be a patent.
 Thus, having such information at your disposal — that too for free — help you make sound strategies for patent monetization.

 2. Identifying Key Patents from a Large Patent Portfolio with Highest Monetization Potential